This page is designed to answer the following questions:

 National strategies are made at the top level and apply to the whole country.
 Some strategies may affect more than one country (e.g. the whole of the United Kingdom – England, Scotland, Wales and Northern Ireland).

 One such national strategy was the ‘Personal Protective Equipment (PPE) Strategy: Stabilise and Build Resistance‘ (Department of Health & Social Care, 2020) developed during the Covid-19 pandemic.
-It is concerned with the supply chain for PPE (physical resources) in England for those on the frontline responding to Covid-19 and was prompted by shortages of PPE at the beginning of the pandemic.
-It aims to prevent similar shortages in the future by putting measures in place including building a resilient supply chain, using predominantly UK manufacturers and stockpiling resources.
+It is concerned with physical resources – more specifically, the supply chain for PPE in England for those on the frontline responding to Covid-19 and was prompted by shortages of PPE at the beginning of the pandemic.
+It aims to prevent similar shortages in the future by putting measures in place including building a resilient supply chain, using predominantly UK manufacturers, and stockpiling resources.
+NOTE: Because guidance is constantly changing throughout the pandemic, ensure that you review the most up-to-date sources from the government’s Coronavirus Hub.

 Other national strategies for resource planning and management that you may wish to research further include: